danmar/cppcheck/man/manual.md

 # Addons

-Addons are scripts that analyses Cppcheck dump files to check compatibility with secure coding standards and to locate various issues.
+Addons are scripts that analyse Cppcheck dump files to check compatibility with secure coding standards and to locate issues.

 Cppcheck is distributed with a few addons which are listed below.